coopdevs/handbook/Using-vertical-cooperative-"easy-my-coop"-modules.md

 ### Checks
 You can inspect the generated dir `setup/addon_name/odooXX_addon_addon_name.egg-info/`:
-* PKG-INFO: version, name, author, etc. Mostly compiled from Odoo manifest file.
+* `PKG-INFO`: version, name, author, etc. Mostly compiled from Odoo manifest file.
 See [how and why weird version numbers like `···99.dev17` are computed](https://pypi.org/project/setuptools-odoo/2.5.3/#versioning)
-* requires.txt: pip dependencies.
-* SOURCES.txt: included files.
+* `SOURCES.txt`: included files.
 Useful if you added a new translation or class and want to ensure it's there.
 Bear in
+* `requires.txt`: pip dependencies.

 This whole process is git-dependand.
 Both versions and sources depend on git: version to decide the devXX number, and sources to ignore untracked files.